Xetibo/ReSet-Doc/sections/introduction.typ

   execution refers to the system not crashing, while the stable environment refers to the plugin system API, which should not break compatibility with existing plugins on every update.

-#subsection("Additional Objectives")
-The original work has limitations which this thesis intends to build upon.
-As an example, in the original work, code was often suboptimal with certain parts being duplicated due to complexity constraints.
-Another critical section is the testability of the program, which was omitted from the original work due to time constraints.

-As such, this thesis will include work on the original implementation in order to facilitate the basis for a reliable plugin system.
-// animations
-// Furthermore, ReSet will add animations to improve its user experience which
-// helps to better understand the flow of the application, attend to accessibility
-// concerns to make it more user-friendly, testing framework for DBus
-// functionalities and a command line application to interface with ReSet.
-//
-// bug fixes
-// core features?
-// accessibility
-// testing framework
-// etc

 #subsection("Methodology")
 In order to provide necessary information about technologies used by plugin